GeoffClements/University-Utils/README.md

 In addition, there are a couple of `bbx` files for Harvard CTR references but I don't know how accurate they are.

+## Typst Utilities

+A package for writing TMAs which attempts to replicate the Latex class above.

 ## Obsidian Snippets for the Latex-Suite Plug-in

 Put these into a directory in the root of your vault,